 October 25, 1981: The day Gerulaitis was disqualified in Melbourne

 Peter McNamara, from Australia, was born in 1955.
-The world No 11 in October 1981, he had briefly entered the top 10 in the previous months, coming off his most important of his three titles, beating Jimmy Connors in the final of the German International Championships in Hamburg (7-6, 6-1, 4-6, 6-4).
-His best Grand Slam performance occurred at the 1980 Australian Open , where he reached the semi-finals, defeated by Brian Teacher (6-7, 7-5, 6-3, 6-4).
-McNamara was more successful in doubles, where, partnering Paul McNamee, he had clinched two Grand Slam crowns, the first one in Australia in 1979, and the second one at Wimbledon in 1980.
+Ranked No 11 in the world in October 1981, the Aussie had briefly entered the top 10 earlier, coming off his most important of his three titles, beating Jimmy Connors in the final of the German International Championships in Hamburg (7-6, 6-1, 4-6, 6-4).
+His best Grand Slam performance occurred at the 1980 Australian Open, where he reached the semi-finals, defeated by Brian Teacher (6-7, 7-5, 6-3, 6-4).
+McNamara was more successful in doubles, where, partnering Paul McNamee, he had clinched two Grand Slam titles, the first one in Australia in 1979, and the second one at Wimbledon in 1980.

 The Melbourne Indoor was a men’s tournament established in Melbourne, Australia, in 1980.
 The event was part of the Grand Prix tennis circuit and was played on indoor carpet courts.
 In the final of the first edition, Vitas Gerulaitis had defeated Peter McNamara in the final, 7-5, 6-3.

-On October 25, 1981, the final of the Melbourne Indoor Championship was the rematch from the 1980 final, with Vitas Gerulaitis facing Peter McNamara.
+On October 25, 1981, the final of the Melbourne Indoor Championship was the rematch from the 1980 final with Gerulaitis facing McNamara.

 Gerulaitis later said that this was the worst officiating he had ever experienced.

-Vitas Gerulatis would later be fined $15,000 by the Men’s International Professional Tennis Council : $10,000 for the Melbourne incident, and $5,000 for an incident at the US Open, in September.
+Gerulaitis would later be fined $15,000 by the Men’s International Professional Tennis Council: $10,000 for the Melbourne incident and $5,000 for an incident at the US Open in September.
 Gerulaitis would achieve his last remarkable performance on the tour at the 1981 Masters Cup, finishing runner-up to Ivan Lendl after a legendary final lost 6-7, 2-6, 7-6, 6-2, 6-4, during which Lendl famously aimed at him on an easy passing shot.
-Gerulaitis died on September 17, 1994, at the age of 40, from carbon monoxide poisoning.
+Gerulaitis died on September 17, 1994 at the age of 40, from carbon monoxide poisoning.

-Peter McNamara would claim a third major crown in doubles at Wimbledon in 1982.
+Peter McNamara would claim a third major doubles title at Wimbledon in 1982.
 His career would then be interrupted by a serious shoulder injury.
-McNamara died on 20 July 2019, at the age of 64, from prostate cancer
+McNamara died on 20 July 2019 at the age of 64 from prostate cancer.